 While the one-pound-per-cubic-inch rule is usually very reliable, occasions will arise when it is not quite accurate.
 To protect yourself in such situations, it is best to make absolutely certain of your urn seller’s return policy before placing an order.
-Most reputable establishments will be happy to accept a return -- and offer you a full refund or credit -- if you discover only after receiving the urn that it is too small.
+Most reputable establishments will be happy to accept a return, and offer you a full refund or credit, if you discover only after receiving the urn that it is too small.
 Two common conditions for such returns are that the buyer will pay for the return shipping and that, of course, the ashes may not have been placed into the urn.
-(Many states prohibit by law the return of used cremations urns of any type.)
+(The latter is especially important, as many states prohibit by law the return of used cremations urns of any type.)

 Another thing to consider if you discover that your pet’s remains will not fit into your urn is the reliability of the establishment that conducted the cremation.
 While cases are rare, some unscrupulous pet cremation operators have been known to cremate many pets at once, mix the ashes, and then divide them evenly among the various pet owners.
 In some cases this arrangement is known in advance to the pet owners, but in others, the owners are led to believe that the remains they receive are entirely of their own pet.
 If your crematory returns you many more ashes than you were expecting, this could be a sign of foul play.
 A quick, friendly check of the crematory’s background (with the Better Business Bureau, local veterinarians and even state regulators) may be in order before proceeding.